miguelangcosta/ads-manager/README.md

     under the prerequisites folder.
     * curl -L -O https://raw.githubusercontent.com/miguelangcosta/ads-manager/master/prerequisites/install.sh

- 4. Copy the download file to the EC2 machine:
-  * scp install.sh -i mykey.pem ubuntu@mypublicdns:

- 5. Run the previous copied file on the EC2 machine.
-  *  This will install all that is needed for this project to run.
+ 4. Run the previous downloaded file on the EC2 machine.
+This will install all that is needed for this project to run.
+    *   sh install.sh

- 6. Fill the file ~/.aws/credentials with your correct aws keys.
+ 5. Fill the file ~/.aws/credentials with your correct aws keys.

 ## Run the Producer
     See ads-manager-kinesis-producer/README.md